maxkoda-cpu/Secret-Monero-Bridge/Docs/Bridge-Fees.md

 * reward multi-signature consensus nodes

 Value enters the Secret Monero Bridge in the form of Monero (XMR) and the XMR is locked in the Secret Monero Bridge Monero multi-signature wallet, with the corresponding amount (XMR received - bridge fee) of sXMR (secret token) deposited into user Secret wallets.
-The sXMR recived can then be used on the Secret Network.
+The sXMR received can then be used on the Secret Network.

  When XMR leaves the Secret Network through the Secret Monero Bridge, the sXMR tokens are burned, and XMR is sent to the provided Monero wallet address.
 There is